-We recognise that every child will be diverse in their abilities and also learn at different rates.
-We strongly support empowering children to overcome their educational difficulties and Moonreach are able to contribute their support and input as have been invited to sit on the board of trustees of a local EBD school.
+We recognise that every child will be diverse in their abilities and learn at different rates.
+We strongly support empowering children to overcome their educational difficulties, and Moonreach can contribute their support and input as have been invited to sit on the board of trustees of a local EBD school.

-As with all children placed, specific educational needs will be identified, and the team are able to offer support within their schools/colleges and also within the home, working with the home tutors if applicable and encouraging extra educational activities, homework and close liaison with the child's teacher's and tutors.
+As with all children placed, specific educational needs will be identified, and the team can offer support within their schools/colleges and also within the home, working with the home tutors if applicable and encouraging extra educational activities, homework, and close liaison with the child's teachers and tutors.